+The function of the Scottish Law Commission is to recommend ways of simplifying, updating and improving the law.
 In order to ensure that our recommendations, if implemented, would result in law which is just, principled, responsive and easy to understand, it is critical for the Commission to engage in a thorough and open process of consultation.
 We therefore welcome the views of as many people as possible, whether from an academic perspective or based on a day-to-day practical experience of the area under review.

-Our usual approach to consultation - and to a law reform project in general - involves the preparation of an initial discussion paper.
+Our usual approach to consultation - and to a law reform project in general - involves the preparation of an initial discussion or consultation paper.
 This sets out the current law on the topic in question, describes and analyses any problems with it, details possible options for change and seeks to elicit views from consultees on the preliminary proposals made.
-Discussion papers are circulated to those identified as having an interest in the topic and are also published on our website (www.scotlawcom.gov.uk).
+Discussion or consultation papers are circulated to those identified as having an interest in the topic and are also published on our website (www.scotlawcom.gov.uk).
 News releases are also issued to draw attention to the consultation.
 Once the deadline for responding has passed, a careful analysis of all responses is carried out.
-The proposals in the discussion paper are measured against the public response and this can lead to a period of further thought and research before final decisions are made and the report published.
+The proposals in the discussion or consultation paper are measured against the public response and this can lead to a period of further thought and research before final decisions are made and a report published.